GriffinPlus/EnvRun/README.md

 ## Overview

-*EnvRun* is a small tool that assists with running processes that need to exchange data via environment variables.
+*EnvRun* is a small tool written in GO that assists with running processes that need to exchange data via environment variables.
 By default processes are isolated from each other.
 Child processes inherit environment variables from their parent processes, but child processes are not allowed to set environment variables on parent processes.
-Therefore environment variables cannot be passed across processes. *EnvRun* helps to close this gap by wrapping the execution of processes.
-*EnvRun* scans the output (stdout/stderr) of wrapped processes for key expressions that set/reset specific environment variables to pass to other processes executed by *EnvRun* afterwards.
-The following key expressions are recognized:
+Therefore environment variables cannot be passed across processes. *EnvRun* helps to close this gap by wrapping the execution of processes. *EnvRun* scans the output (stdout/stderr) of wrapped processes for key expressions that set/reset specific environment variables to pass to other processes executed by *EnvRun* afterwards.
+The following key expressions are
+recognized:

 - `@@envrun[set name='<NAME>' value='<VALUE>']` : Sets an environment variable.
 - `@@envrun[reset name='<NAME>']` : Clears a previously set environment variable.